tonyx/Sharpino/README.md

 ## Overview
 - Contexts: event sourced objects with no id, so only one instance is around
 - Aggregates: event sourced objecst with id (Guid).
-- Non-Saga transactions: execute multiple commands involving different aggregates as single db transactions.
+- Multiple streams transactions: execute multiple commands involving different aggregates as single db transactions.
-- Sagas-like transactions: execute sequencial multiple commands with undoers (to roll back the transaction in case of failure of any command).
+- Command Undoers: (to roll back the transaction in case of failure of any command).
 - Cache: Dictionary based cache of the current state of contexts or aggregates.
 - Gdpr: functions to overwrite/clear/reset snapshots and events in case the users ask to delete their data.
 - SqlTemplates contains skeleton of sql scripts to create tables for events and snapshots when using Postgres as event store.I